Hinatazaka46

 As a subgroup of Keyakizaka46, Hiragana Keyakizaka46's works were released as part of the main group's releases, except for the album Hashiridasu Shunkan (2018).
-As of June 2022, Hinatazaka46 has released seven singles and one album, and their first single, "Kyun", is the best-selling debut single by a female artist in Japan.
+As of March 2025, Hinatazaka46 has released thirteen singles and two albums, and its first single, "Kyun", is the best-selling debut single by a female artist in Japan.
 Members of the group have also appeared in television dramas such as Re:Mind (2017), Dasada (2020), and Koeharu!
-(2021), the weekly variety show Hinatazaka de Aimashō, as well as two theatrically-released documentaries.
+(2021), the weekly variety show Hinatazaka de Aimashō, as well as a feature film and two theatrically released documentaries.